Platun0v/snake-gym/README.md

-# gym-snake
+# snake-gym

 ## Description
-gym-snake is implementation of the classic game snake that is made as an OpenAI gym environment
+snake-gym is implementation of the classic game snake that is made as an OpenAI gym environment

 ## Dependencies
 + gym